Student Professional Development Guidelines

 • Working on Dean’s List or Honor’s Certificates

-• Working on Robert Jones Future Professional Makeup Academy (Cosmetology only)
+• Working on Robert Jones Future Professional Makeup Academy (Cosmetology and Esthetics only)

 • Contests that are facilitated by Paul Mitchell Schools.